-Both the template and the article is rendered using Razor.
+Both the template and the article are rendered using Razor.
 The most common usage of

-Razor in the article is to structure parts of it using HTML Blocks using
+Razor in the article is to structure parts, using HTML Blocks such as

-@Render("Block", ID: "someBlockID"), but can also be used for rendering
+@Render("Block", ID: "someBlockID"), but it can also be used for rendering

 The server also provides an API for data and other services.

-refreshDataSource() on data object makes tha data object fetch
+refreshDataSource() on a data object makes this data object fetch

-the specified data and then render any HTML that is registered with that data object.
+the specified data and render any HTML registered with this data object.